This post may contain affiliate links. For more information, read my disclosure policy.

 - Combine dry ingredients: Whisk together the flour, cocoa powder, baking powder, and salt in a medium bowl, then set aside.

-- Combine wet ingredients: Using a hand mixer, mix oil, brown sugar, eggs, and vanilla extract together.
+- Combine wet ingredients: Using a hand mixer on medium speed, mix oil, brown sugar, eggs, and vanilla extract together in a large bowl.
 Slowly mix in the previous dry ingredients until you have a dough.

-- Mix wet and dry ingredients.
+- Mix wet ingredients and flour mixture.
 Chill your dough for at least 30 minutes.

 - Don’t over bake these – they’ll get dry if they cook too long.